huangel1998/Apartment-List-Internship-Challenge/README.md

 ## Running the tests

-To run the test cases, follow the uncomment/comment instructions given in the comments of the code.
+To run the test cases, download all the txt files in this repository.
+Given that all the txt files and the program itself (the py file) is in the same folder, follow the uncomment/comment instructions given in the comments of the code to test the test cases.

 ## Acknowledgments
 This is solely for the Apartment List Internship Coding Challege!